trallnag/ansible-roles-depot/vscode_extensions/README.md

 # Ansible Role `vscode`

 Installs Visual Studio Code extensions using the `code` CLI.

-Extensions are not updated by this role.
+Installed extensions are not updated.